 Best Life editor Ari Notis didn't find his cat Puck so much as Puck found him.
 "A few years ago, I was walking through Union Square, in New York City, and parked on the corner was a white van with something like 'ASPCA Cute Kittens!!!' written on the side in big block letters," he recalled.
 "So of course I popped in. … One cat—a bite-sized panther, sound asleep—seemed cute enough to adopt on a whim.
 Too bad!
 He had already been adopted.
 As I was about to leave, this young woman walked in in a panic and started going on about how her roommates were allergic and how she didn't really think the adoption through all the way and how she couldn't take the cat anymore.

 "So I turned around, and I picked the little guy up—and he promptly sneezed in my mouth.
 We had only just met, but right then and there, I knew for sure I would die to save him."
 And if you haven't quite had your fill of animal tales yet, then check out The 30 Most Adorable Animal Stories of 2018.

-"I was on my way to work one day and happened to look down at the median strip and saw this little brown dog crouched in the mulch, looking anxiously up at my Bronco barreling down the lane next to him,” writes Quora user Cathy Keating.
+"I was on my way to work one day and happened to look down at the median strip and saw this little brown dog crouched in the mulch, looking anxiously up at my Bronco barreling down the lane next to him," wrote Quora user Cathy Keating.
 "Without a second thought, I pulled a U-turn, stopped the truck, halted traffic on my side of the lanes, and waited for traffic to clear on the other side.
 Then I approached and crouched down.
 He crawled immediately into my lap and allowed me to put in him the truck.
 But I really wanted to find this dog's owners; I had no desire to have a small dog, much less a Yorkie, but… no luck.
-I was stuck with him.
-And… he ruled my life for the next 13 years, until he died at 16.”
+I was stuck with him."

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!